-Slack works with many of the Microsoft tools and services you already use every day.
-Learn how to connect them to Slack so you have everything in one place.
+Slack works with many of the Microsoft tools and services that you already use every day.
+Learn how to connect them to Slack so that you have everything in one place.

 Outlook email add-in